Efficiency and Growth

 - More than 70% said that they were more likely to choose to work at a company with a strong environmental agenda

-- Nearly 70% of respondents said that a company with a strong sustainability plan would affect their decision to stay with that company long term
+- Nearly 70% of respondents said that a company with a strong sustainability plan would affect their decision to stay with that company long-term

 - More than 10% of workers said they'd be willing to go as far as to take a $5,000-$10,000 pay cut to work and support the company's culture

 Top talent is looking for meaningful work that gives them a sense of purpose.
-Since sustainability is something they're passionate about, talent prioritizes working for companies that share their same values.
+Since sustainability is something they're passionate about, talent prioritizes working for companies that share the same values.
 A comprehensive and robust sustainability plan will attract new talent and retain valuable employees.
 Keep in mind your company wants to back up your sustainability claims and have them be more than a smokescreen.
 Even if you haven't achieved your sustainability goals yet, outlining your plan and critical touch points will allow your team to feel involved in creating meaningful work that brings value to society.

 Strengthen Stakeholder Relations

 Who are stakeholders?
-Investopedia explains: "A stakeholder has a vested interest in a company and can either affect or be affected by a business' operations and performance.
+Investopedia explains: "A stakeholder has a vested interest in a company and can either affect or be affected by a business's operations and performance.
 Typical stakeholders are investors, employees, customers, suppliers, communities, governments, or trade associations."

-Traditionally business sustainability hasn't been perceived as not profitable or as an impediment to achieving financial goals.
+Traditionally, business sustainability hasn't been perceived as not profitable or as an impediment to achieving financial goals.
 However, the perception has shifted as people learn more about sustainability practices and how they reduce business risks.
 A sustainable business plan makes a sound long-term investment and will attract investors looking for companies with a strong focus on anticipating business risk.

 Developing sustainable practices will help create better relationships with your stakeholders.
 They are likely interested in holding your company accountable for your sustainability initiatives.
 In addition, communicating your goals, actions, and achievements will help develop trust and nudge them into associating transparency with your brand reputation.

-Having said that, it may still be a little difficult to picture what type of business practices you can change or implement into your sustainability efforts.
+Having said that, it may still be a little difficult to picture what type of business practices you can change or implement in your sustainability efforts.
 Depending on your company, your brand has different ways and timelines to develop a sustainability plan.

 Let's Look at Some Examples of Companies That Have Marked Exciting Approaches to Sustainability:

-CHNGE is an unapologetic ethical fashion brand based in New York.
+CHNGE is an unapologetic, ethical fashion brand based in New York.

 They've built their company under three pillars: